danielharrell/does_music_move/does_music_move.md

 words, *within* the melody's change in pitch, as if having caused it.

-Suppose, for example, that we hear the beginning of "Twinkle Twinkle, Little Star" on middle-C, where C is followed by the G a fifth above.
+For example, suppose we hear the beginning of
+"Twinkle Twinkle, Little Star" on middle-C, where
+C is followed by the G a fifth above.
+Within this change in pitch, we hear a change of place---from the first degree of a melodic scale to the fifth;
-Within this change in pitch, we hear a change of place---from the first degree of a melodic scale to the fifth; or otherwise put, from the one-tone to the five-tone.
-And this change of place gives us the impression of a movement having caused the melody's change in pitch: in this case, of a leap from the one-tone to the five-, causing C to be followed by G.
+or otherwise put, from the one-tone to the five-.
+And this change of place gives us the impression of a movement having caused the change in pitch: in this case, of a leap from the one-tone to the five-, causing C to be followed by G.

 Now suppose we hear the siren rise from C to G.
 We don't hear this rise happen in the articulated